Italy in January 2026: What to Do in Winter

 Befana Festival

-Held on January 16th, the Befana Festival in Urbania provides a charming glimpse into Italian culture and traditions, showcasing local customs and adding a touch of magic to your Italian adventure.
-It is a good time to enjoy a lively street market, enjoy performances, and witness the arrival of the Befana, who distributes sweets to children.
+Held on January 16th, the Befana Festival in Urbania gives a charming glimpse into Italian culture and traditions, with local customs and a touch of magic enriching your Italian adventure.
+It’s a great time to wander a lively street market, watch performances, and see the Befana arrive, handing out sweets to children.

 Pack Warm Clothing